The Wedding Banquet: Plot

-Gao Wai-Tung is a gay Taiwanese immigrant in Manhattan, happily living with his partner Simon.
-He has not come out to his traditionally-minded parents who live back in Taiwan, and as he’s in his late-20s, they’ve become eager to see him get married and have a child in order to continue the family line.
+Gao Wai-Tung is a Gay Taiwanese immigrant happily living in Manhattan with his gay Jewish partner Simon.
+He has not come out to his traditionally-minded parents who live back in Taiwan and, as he's in his late 20s, they've become eager to see him get married and have a child in order to continue the family line.
 When his parents hire a dating service, Wai-Tung and Simon stall for time by inventing numerous impossible demands.
-They demand an opera singer and add that she must be 5'9", have two PhDs, and speak five languages.
-To their shock, the service actually locates a 5'8" Chinese woman who meets all but one of their qualifiers (having only a single PhD instead of two).
-She is very gracious when Wai-Tung explains his dilemma, as she too is hiding a relationship (with a white man).
+They demand an opera singer while requesting that she must be 5'9", have two PhDs, and speak five languages.
+To their shock, the service actually locates a 5'8" Chinese woman who meets all but one of their qualifications, having only a single PhD instead of two.
+She is very gracious when Wai-Tung explains his dilemma, as she too is hiding a relationship with a white man from her parents.

 At Simon's insistence, Wai-Tung decides to marry one of his tenants, Wei-Wei, a penniless artist from mainland China in need of a green card.
 Besides helping Wei-Wei, the couple hope that this will placate Wai-Tung's parents.
 To complicate matters, Mr. and Mrs. Gao announce they will visit.
-Before the parents arrive, Simon tells Wei-Wei everything she needs to know about Wai-Tung's habits, body, and lifestyle; and the three hastily take down all gay-related content from their house and replace it with traditional Chinese scrolls.
+Before the parents arrive, Simon tells Wei-Wei everything she needs to know about Wai-Tung's habits, body, and lifestyle, and the three hastily take down all gay imagery and décor from the house and hang Mandarin calligraphy scrolls in its place.

-Mr. and Mrs. Gao arrive bringing gifts and US$30,000 to hold an extravagant wedding for their son; believing he is involved with a wealthy woman.
+Mr. and Mrs. Gao arrive bringing gifts and US$30,000 to hold an extravagant wedding for their son, believing he has a wealthy fiancée.
 Wai-Tung dares not tell his parents the truth, because his father (a retired army officer) has just recovered from a stroke.
 As a part of the lie, Wai-Tung introduces Simon as his landlord.

-A day after his parents arrive, Wai-Tung announces that he and Wei-Wei plan to get their marriage certificate at city hall.
-However, the heartbreak his mother experiences at the courthouse wedding (both at the arrangement and at the discovery of her son's relation with an underclass woman) prepares the story for a shift to drama.
-The only way to atone for the ‘disgraceful’ wedding is a magnificent wedding banquet, offered by Mr. Gao's former batman, who now owns a restaurant and reception hall.
-After the banquet, several relatives come up to their hotel room for an unsolicited after-party and they demand that the newlyweds get in bed naked before they all leave.
-This leads to a drunken tryst between the unwilling couple that ends in Wei-Wei’s pregnancy.
-Simon is extremely upset when he finds out and his relationship with Wai-Tung begins to deteriorate.
+The day after his parents arrive, Wai-Tung announces that he and Wei-Wei plan to be married by a Justice of the Peace.
+However, the heartbreak his mother experiences at the courthouse wedding, both at the arrangement and at the discovery of the low social class of Wei-Wei, moves Wai-Tung to make up for the 'disgraceful' wedding by accepting the offer of a magnificent wedding banquet from Mr. Gao's former batman, who now owns a restaurant and reception hall.
+After the lavish banquet, a huge party of relatives and friends barges into the bridal suite for an after party and demand that the newlyweds get in bed naked before they will leave.
+This leads to Wei-Wei's pregnancy.
+Simon is extremely upset when he finds out, provoking an argument between the two of them and Wei-Wei, and his relationship with Wai-Tung begins to deteriorate.